paranext/usfm-tools/README.md

 - a `markerTypes` property whose value is a map object
   - keys are the marker types
   - values are objects that are currently empty but may be filled with information about the marker types in the future
+- other properties that slightly affect how the USJ is transformed to USFM that are different depending on what style of USFM you intend to generate, spec or Paratext 9.4 (`isSpaceAfterAttributeMarkersContent`, `shouldOptionalClosingMarkersBePresent`).

-This object is also exported from `dist/markers-map.model.ts` as `USFM_MARKERS_MAP`. `dist/markers-map.model.ts` also contains TypeScript types relevant to this object.
+This object is also exported from `dist/markers-map.model.ts` as `USFM_MARKERS_MAP` (matching spec) and `USFM_MARKERS_MAP_PARATEXT` (matching Paratext 9.4). `dist/markers-map.model.ts` also contains TypeScript types relevant to this object.

 Following is a simplified example of what you might see in a `markers.json` file: